DJDdawg/PHSX815_Week10/README.md

 **Code**

-A Function for an exponential distribution is defined in **Random.py**, and uses the standard numpy.random.exponential(loc=Beta, scale=1) function.
+A Function for an exponential distribution is defined in **Random.py**, and uses the standard numpy.random.exponential(Scale=Beta, size=1) function.

 Data can be pulled from an exponential distribution using the **Exponential.py** file.